Skip to content

 If this list describes your company, my resume is one click away.
 If it describes half your company and you're working on the other half, I want to hear about that too.

-Device testing, usability studies, regulatory submissions, tools that help your team move faster.
+Device testing, usability studies, regulatory documentation, tools that help your team move faster.
 If your team builds devices that reach patients, that's where I want to be.
-SoCal preferred, remote works.
-Strong opinions about test protocols, decent taste in coffee.